Year 5 Kurling competition, (yes Kurling with a K as it is played on a wooden floor - Curling with a C is played on ice).

 Temple Sutton (0-2)

 Despite a resilient effort we lost 2-0 to Temple Sutton.
 We then knew that our fate was in our own hands and a win would be needed in our final game.

 In our final game we beat Friars 4-0.
-A brace was scored by both Josh and Oli meaning we would progress through to the final 8.
+A brace was scored by both player 1 and player 2 meaning we would progress through to the final 8.

 We now await the final 8 round of the Turner cup at the start of next year.

 Well done – came through to win from 50 contestants, (including 10 or so teachers).

 Football Tournament Report 5 and 6